immber/atproto-docs-worker/README.md

 https://mcp-atproto-docs.immber.workers.dev/sse
 ```

-You can use the `search_documentatin` tool to query ATprocol's public documentation.
+You can use the `search_documentation` tool to query ATprocol's public documentation.

 For usage instructions see https://github.com/immber/mcp-atproto-docs